sohailziahh/Careem-Dataset/README.md

 This was basically an assignment in Artifical Intelligence course.
 I used Naive Bayes (Multinomial NB) algorithm for destination prediction (classification problem), and predicted on different descriptive features such as pick_up location or time.

-Will use different classification algorithms to see if my choice of descriptive features rerally work.
+Will use different classification algorithms to see if my choice of descriptive features really work.